 - Responding to change over following a plan

 Accompanying the values is this sentence, “That is, while there is value in the items on the right, we value the items on the left more.”
-Which is basically saying that although processes and tools, comprehensive documentation, contract negotiation, and following a plan is imperative to a project’s success, adhering to the values of the Agile Manifesto, we believe that individuals, working software, customer collaboration, and responding to change is what will give the product value, and the desired result.
+This is basically saying that although processes and tools, comprehensive documentation, contract negotiation, and following a plan are imperative to a project’s success, adhering to the values of the Agile Manifesto, we believe that individuals, working software, customer collaboration, and responding to change is what will give the product value and the desired result.

 Derived from the Agile Manifesto values are the 12 key principles which serve as a guide for methodologies that follow the Agile approach.
 With the focus on customers, and welcoming change instead of avoiding it—which is largely what the Waterfall method supposed…